murkl/arch-os/docs/README.md

 ## Why this exists

-Arch OS is a spare-time project, and the system it installs is the one I use every day — privately and at work, as a project lead and cloud native engineer.
+Arch OS is a spare-time project, and the system it installs is the one I use every day, privately and at work, as a project lead and cloud native engineer.
 The road to it started with Ubuntu, in 2005.

 The split between the two halves is also a split in how they are written.
 The runtime is Go, written with AI assistance and reviewed line by line before it goes in.
-The Arch Linux side — the installer and the recovery, the shell scripts and the YAML — is handwritten, and grew out of the installer that came before there was a runtime to drive it.
+The Arch Linux side, the installer and the recovery, the shell scripts and the YAML, is handwritten, and grew out of the installer that came before there was a runtime to drive it.